About CPPNJ

 Meryl Dorf, Director

-Laura Arrue, Associate Director
+Laura Arrue, Member-at-Large

-Osna Haller, Treasurer
+Osna Haller, Director of Finance

 Janet Hoffer, Director of Training

-Melanie Karger, Director of Psychotherapy Center
+Melanie Karger, Dean of Students

 Michael Lepak, Director of Continuing Education

-Deborah Liner, Dean of Faculty
+Genevieve Shineman, Dean of Faculty

 Training Committee